About Brian

 I have gathered together more information on the Kunde family for those who are interested.

-Aside from those already mentioned, locales associated with me or my family include Palo Alto, Union City, Mountain House, Tracy, Yuba City, San Francisco, Bakersfield and Carlsbad in California, Honolulu in Hawaii, Kwajalein in the Republic of the Marshall Islands, and Belmont in Massachusetts.
+Aside from various places in California, locales associated with me or my family include Honolulu in Hawaii, Kwajalein in the Republic of the Marshall Islands, and Belmont in Massachusetts.

 Gallery: